 Essentially, anything your team does to move toward accomplishing its goals falls under the Initiatives umbrella.

 5. Connect Objectives, Key Results, and Initiatives

-If you and your team want to see the best results from your OKR system, you need to make sure all of your Objectives, Key Results, and Initiatives are aligned.
+If you and your team want to see the best results from your OKR tracking system, you need to make sure each of your Objectives, Key Results, and Initiatives are aligned.